OSDC-Code-Maven/OSDC-Code-Maven.github.io/README.md

 * Working with Git/GitHub/GitLab.
 * Opening issues, bug reports.
-* Commenting on the issues amd bug reports of others.
+* Commenting on the issues and bug reports of others.
 * Learn reading and understanding code written by other developers.
 * Sending Pull-Requests.
 * Commenting on each-others pull-requests.
 * Writing automated tests.
+* Generating html from the documentation.
 * Improving the documentation.
 * Fixing bugs.